Back to Blog

 Amazon gives you two negative match types, and using the wrong one is a common mistake:

-- Negative phrase match blocks your ad when the search contains that phrase in order.
-Adding “free yoga” as negative phrase blocks “free yoga mat” and “free yoga accessories” but would not block “yoga free shipping.”
+• Negative phrase match blocks your ad when the search contains that phrase in order.
+Adding “free book” as negative phrase blocks “free book download” and “free book Kindle” but would not block “book free shipping.”

 A common mistake: adding single broad words as negative phrase match.
-If you sell “organic dog food” and add “cat” as a negative phrase, you will also block “dog food catalog” because it contains “cat.”
+If you sell “historical romance novels” and add “fantasy” as a negative phrase, you will also block “history of fantasy novels” because it contains “fantasy.”
 Be specific.

 Step 3: Create a Master Negative Keyword List

-Do not rebuild your negative keyword strategy from scratch with every new campaign.
-Maintain a master list of terms that are universally irrelevant to your products:
+Do not rebuild your negative keyword strategy from scratch with every new book launch.
+Maintain a master list of terms that are universally irrelevant to your books:

-- Category negatives — terms from adjacent categories that frequently bleed into your campaigns
+• Category negatives — terms from adjacent book categories that frequently bleed into your campaigns (e.g., if you write cozy mysteries, negate “thriller” or “horror” keywords that generate clicks but no conversions)

-- Competitor negatives — brand names where you consistently lose money trying to conquest (unless you have a deliberate conquest strategy)
+• Comparable author negatives — author names where you consistently lose money trying to conquest (unless you have a deliberate conquest strategy and the data supports it)

 Apply this master list to every new campaign at launch.
 Then refine per-campaign based on search term data.